 Many public places, including airports, casinos, gyms, malls, and sporting venues, have defibrillators on hand in case of emergency.
 In the past, only trained medical professionals were able to use defibrillators.
 However, today's new automated external defibrillators can be used by anyone.

 When to Use CPR: Recognizing an Emergency

 The first step in saving a life is being able to recognize an emergency.
 Know the warning signs of a heart attack.
 Anyone who is unresponsive should receive emergency care.
-If you are with someone who complains of chest pain and then collapses, odds are he or she is having a heart attack or is in cardiac arrest.
+If you are with someone who complains of chest pain and then collapses, odds are they are having a heart attack or is in cardiac arrest.
 If possible, have someone else call 911 while you start CPR.

 CPR Step by Step